SheetAble/SheetAble/README.md

 Currently it is available for web and [iPad/Android Tablets](https://github.com/SheetAble/tablet-client).
 All repos are open-source with the `AGPL` license.

 You may also suggest changes by forking this repo and creating a [pull request](https://github.com/SheetAble/SheetAble/compare) or opening an [issue](https://github.com/SheetAble/SheetAble/issues).
 Thanks to all the people who want to help expanding this project!

+### Features

+**SheetAble** includes these features:
+	1. Upload sheet music to personal library for easy access
+ 	2. Share music to other accounts
+  	3. Display composers included in uploaded sheets
+   	4. Search and synchronize sheets in the library

 ### Built With